Estimated Reading Time: 14 mins

 Image by Charlotte May on pexels

-Annie, the woman I am today that I’ve worked on for years has become the support system for Anita, that she previously couldn’t be.
+My authentic self — Annie, the woman I am today, and who I’ve worked on for years has become the support system for Anita, that she previously couldn’t be for herself.

-So yes, I still experience PMDD each month but the way in which I respond to PMDD is very different because of the lifestyle I practice.
+So yes, I still experience PMDD each month, but the way in which I respond to PMDD has changed because of an improved lifestyle that has become a daily practice.

 Image by Mart Production on pexels